NEJEtherington/NC-news/README.md

 # NC-news

-This repo is the backend API for a news app that allows users to read and sort articles, as well as add and remove comments and vote on articles and comments.
+This repo is the backend API for a news app that allows users to read and post articlesand comments, and to vote on them.

 ## Built With